 Self-controlled and adjustable home insurance

-The customer can adjust insurance based on what he or she needs and can afford.
-The customer can increase or decrease the level of cover depending on whether he or she is at home.
+The customer can adjust insurance based on what they need and can afford.
+The customer can increase or decrease the level of cover depending on whether they are at home.
 Similarly, the customer can choose the level of cover for specific items, for example, jewellery.

 The vehicle is fully protected.
-The customer purchases insurance normally, for example, via a website or broker.
-The price of insurance is based on the type of vehicle, the customer’s driving record, where he or she lives, etc.
+The customer purchases insurance as normal, for example, via a website or broker.
+The price of insurance is based on the type of vehicle, the customer's driving record, where they live, etc.

-The insurer understands some aspects of the customer’s driving, for example, when, how much and how he or she drives.
+The insurer understands some aspects of the customer's driving, for example, when, how much and how they drive.
 The amount the customer pays for insurance is based on this.
-The customer receives a report on his or her driving, which provides information on how to reduce his or her insurance cost, for example, by changing driving habits.
+The customer receives a report on their driving, which provides information on how to reduce their insurance cost, for example, by changing driving habits.

-The insurer understands some aspects of the customer’s driving, for example, when, how much and how he or she drives.
+The insurer understands some aspects of the customer's driving, for example, when, how much and how they drive.
 The insurer adjusts how much the customer pays for insurance based on this.
-The customer also gets enhanced car servicing, such as remote diagnostics of car issues, reminders for maintenance and tailored retail offers based on where he or she drives.
+The customer also gets enhanced car servicing, such as remote diagnostics of car issues, reminders for maintenance and tailored retail offers based on where they drive.

 The vehicle is fully protected, and the customer receives the same level of service as with standard insurance.
 However, the insurance is automatically provided as part of the car purchase or lease agreement.
 This means that the customer does not need to arrange insurance.
 If the customer has an accident, repairs are handled by the car manufacturer through a local car dealer.

-The customer can adjust insurance based on what he or she needs and can afford.
+The customer can adjust insurance based on what they need and can afford.
 The customer can increase or decrease the level of cover depending on car usage.
-This helps to ensure that he or she does not overpay for insurance, for example, by being charged less when the car is parked in a garage.
+This helps to ensure that they do not overpay for insurance, for example, by being charged less when the car is parked in a garage.
 However, forgetting to adjust cover could leave the customer without appropriate cover to drive.

-The customer is covered for whatever mode of transport he or she chooses.
-This includes driving his or her own car, but also borrowing a friend’s car, using a bike or using a ride share.
+The customer is covered for whatever mode of transport they choose.
+This includes driving their own car, but also borrowing a friend's car, using a bike or using a ride share.